electricimp/AWSDynamoDB/README.md

 [AWS DynamoDB](https://aws.amazon.com/documentation/dynamodb) is a fully managed NoSQL database service.
 This library uses [AWS DynamoDB Rest API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/Welcome.html) to provide low-level API actions for managing database tables and indexes, and for creating, reading, updating and deleting data.

-**Note** The AWSDynamoDB library uses [AWSRequestV4](https://github.com/electricimp/AWSRequestV4) for all requests, so the AWSRequestV4 must also be included in your agent code.
+**Note** The AWSDynamoDB library uses [AWSRequestV4](https://github.com/electricimp/AWSRequestV4) for all requests, so the AWSRequestV4 library must also be included in your agent code.

 **To add this library copy and paste the following lines to the top of your agent code:**